 The use of data in decision-making processes ensures that the business agrees on results.
 This approach helps people understand how decisions are made.
 They can determine the implications of the data being collected and analyzed, and take appropriate action.
 When everyone participates in data-driven decision management, they gain the necessary skills and thereby increase consistency.
 Practice plays a vital role in every business.
 This is how workers can understand if sales are up or down or if customers are happy.
 In this way the company stays informed, constantly developing loyalty, engagement, and accountability.

 An organization that just uses data will not reduce costs.
 But you can use collected data to identify possible cost-cutting measures.
 Maybe most of the budget is directed to an ineffective marketing strategy.
 Or conversely, one product returns more profit than any other.
 Data can be used to evaluate a product and also to identify and solve problems.
 The more effectively data is used in decision-making, the more agile the organization becomes.
 This characteristic allows a business to outsmart competitors and increase revenue.
-Companies using big data have seen an 8-10% increase in profits and a 10% decrease in total cost.
+Companies using big data have seen an 8-10% increase in profits and a 10% decrease in total costs.

 And based on a survey of Fortune 1000 executives conducted by NewVantage Partners for Harvard Business Review, businesses can invest in a big data initiative to become more data-driven in their processes.